magento/merchdocs/src/payment-services/index.md

 ## Currency availability

-Paypal supports several currencies and card brands for each of the countries where it operates.
-Payment services is only available for some supported currencies (USA/USD) at the moment.
+Paypal currently supports several currencies and payment methods depending on the country where it operates.
+Payment services is only available in the United States with a United States Dollar (USD) currency at the moment.

 See the [PayPal currency availability](https://developer.paypal.com/docs/platforms/checkout/reference/country-availability-advanced-cards/) for more information.